evert/evert.github.com/_posts/http/2019-06-25-451-unavailable-for-legal-reasons.md

 not going to be very useful, but for cases where it _can_ be discussed, it's a good status code to use.
 It's a more specific version of [`403 Forbidden`][3].

-The number 451 is a reference to the book [Fahrenheit 451][4], where censoring literature is one of the central themes.
-'Fahrenheit 451' is itself a reference to the temperature at which book ignite (232°C in the developed world).
+The number 451 is a reference to the book [Fahrenheit 451][4], by Ray Bradbury.
+In the book censorship of literature is one of the central themes.
+'Fahrenheit 451' is itself a reference to the temperature at which books ignite (232°C in the developed world).

 When a resource is blocked, a server should also respond with a `Link` header identifiying who blocked the request.